 We have an option contract to purchase 106 finished lots in Montgomery County, Texas, from an affiliate of a family member of our chief executive officer for a total base purchase price of approximately \$8.0 million.
 The lots are being purchased in takedowns of at least 21 lots during successive six month periods, subject to 5% annual price escalation and certain price protection terms.
-During the three months ended March 31, 2017 and 2016, we did not purchase any finished lots under the option contract.
-As of March 31, 2017, we have 64 finished lots remaining under the option contract, to be purchased in takedowns of at least 21 lots during each six-month period, for a total base purchase price of approximately \$4.8 million.
-We have a \$100,000 non-refundable deposit at March 31, 2017 related to this option contract.
-The third takedown of 21 lots under this option contract occurred on April 28, 2017.
+During the three and six months ended June 30, 2017, we purchased 21 lots under this option contract for \$1.7 million.
+During the three months ended June 30, 2016, the first closing of 21 lots occurred with a purchase price of \$1.6 million and was not subject to the 5% annual price escalation.
+As of June 30, 2017, we have 43 finished lots remaining under the option contract, to be purchased in takedowns of at least 21 lots during each six-month period, for a total base purchase price of approximately \$3.5 million.
+We have a \$100,000 non-refundable deposit at June 30, 2017 related to this option contract.